ahzsec/phalanx-api/README.md

 # Disclaimer
-Phalanx API has been in private development since 2020, While later versions are available, Version 1.0.0 is shared as a public good for penetration testers, Check the code before you add it to your workflow and use it at your own risk.
+Phalanx API has been in private development for a few years.
+While later versions are available, v1.5.3 is released as a public good for penetration testers.
+Review the code before adding it to your workflow, and use at your own risk.